Calvin Harris: 2022–present: Funk Wav Bounces Vol. 2 and 96 Months

 On 3 March 2022 Harris hinted at the release of his sixth album, Funk Wav Bounces Vol. 2, on his Twitter.
 The lead single "Potion", featuring Dua Lipa and Young Thug, was released on 27 May.
 On 29 June 2022, Harris announced that Funk Wav Bounces Vol. 2 would be released on 5 August 2022.
 The album contains features from Charlie Puth, Swae Lee, Pusha T, Normani, Halsey, Tinashe, and Justin Timberlake, among others.
 Harris announced the second single, "New Money", which features vocals from 21 Savage.
 The song was released on 1 July 2022.
 On 6 July 2022, Harris announced that his third single, "Stay with Me", featuring Halsey, Timberlake, and Pharrell, would be released on 15 July 2022.
 The fourth single, "New to You", was released on 29 July 2022.
 It features American singers Normani and Tinashe, and rapper Offset.

 In February 2023 Harris and Ellie Goulding teased an upcoming single titled "Miracle" on TikTok.
 It was released on 10 March 2023.
 Harris performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.
 At the Brit Awards 2024, Harris performed "Miracle" alongside Goulding, and received three nominations – British Pop Act, Song of the Year for "Miracle", and won the Brit Award for British Dance Act.
 On 9 August 2024, Harris released his first compilation album 96 Months, which contains several of Harris's previously released singles that had not previously been included on one of his albums.
 In May 2025, Harris received copyright infringement accusations from British DJ and producer Chicane, who cited similarities between Harris's new single "Blessings" and his 1996 single "Offshore".
 Harris was quick to dispute the claims made by Chicane, saying that all he had done was "play two notes over multiple chords", and accused Chicane of copyright himself on "Offshore" by highlighting similarities between it and "Love On A Real Train" by Tangerine Dream.

+On February 8th, 2026 he performed for the largest attendance for a DJ set by a single artist 1,600,000 people in São Paulo, Brazil certified by Guiness World Records.